dacbd/blog/content/posts/zero-to-prod-gke/index.md

 That said, I'm confident for 80% of projects this will get you all the way there, if not then at least 80% of the way.

-All of the code is available here: [https://github.com/dacbd/zero-to-prod-gke]()
+All of the code is available [here](https://github.com/dacbd/zero-to-prod-gke).

 ## Tech Choices
 I love automation and things that "just work" so, I have two __meta goals__ for our setup.